Ayp47098/StockMaster-odoo/README.md

 ## 🤝 Contributing

 This project was built for the Odoo x SPIT Hackathon 25.
-Feel free to fork and improve!
+Feel free to fork and contribute improvements!

 ## 📄 License